 (Iliad V: 370-416, trans.
 A.T.
 Murray)

 Homer also makes Zeus Aphrodite’s father, who is amused by his daughter’s attempt to be a warrior.
-Although some traditions continued to consider Zeus and Dione Aphrodite’s parents, and she was honoured at Dodona, the Hesiodic birth from the sea-foam became the canonical story of Aphrodite’s origin, although she was occasionally called Dionaie (daughter of Dione) or just Dione.
-(Hard: 80)
+Some traditions continued to consider Zeus and Dione Aphrodite’s parents, and she was honoured at Dodona, and occasionally called Dionaie (daughter of Dione) or just Dione.
+(Hard: 80) Despite this, the Hesiodic birth from the sea-foam is the canonical story of her origin.

 Apollodorus, writing much later, made her one of the Titans, for a total of 13 instead of the usual 12, (Bibliotheca 1.1.3) although he also mentions a nymph named Dione, daughter of the sea-god Nereus and Doris.
 Hyginus, in his work on the constellations, gives the name Dione to one of the Hyades, the constellation whose rising signalled the rainy season.
 Perhaps because of this, Pherecydes described Dione of the oracle as a nymph.
 (Hard:80)